Clastify logo

 Easy

-A population of shore crabs is found under stones in the upper intertidal zone of a rocky coast.
-What is the best description of the habitat?
+A student describes the habitat of a shore crab as “under stones in the splash zone of a rocky Atlantic coast ecosystem”.
+What part of this description is the physical location within the habitat?

 A.